English 2025 - 2026

 Spelling

-All staff use Spelling Shed https://www.spellingshed.com/en-gb/ to plan and deliver weekly lessons based on the spelling patterns for their year group.
-The pupils also have access to Spelling Shed at home where they practise the weekly spellings set by the teacher in prepartaion for their weekly test on Wednesdays.
-Spelling patterns and rules are frequently revisited throughout the year to help pupils remember them.
+Staff use Spelling Shed https://www.spellingshed.com/en-gb/ to plan and deliver weekly lessons based on the spelling patterns for their year group.
+The pupils also have access to Spelling Shed at home where they practise the weekly spellings set by the teacher in prepartaion for their weekly test on Fridays.
+We teach vocabulary in context through investigation and application, consider word origins, etymology, and synonyms, helping children familiarise themselves with the vocabulary they’ll encounter within their class text.

 Grammar and punctuation